 Explain that The Salvation Army is supporting communities around the world as they work to bring human trafficking to an end.
 Working together is really important.
 We can play a part by praying about this issue.
-The following prayers connect to the Helping-Hand Appeal actions:
+Use the following prayer pointers to guide your prayer time: